WilsonChen003/HDLGen/README.md

 ### NOTE:
 * this tool only test on Ubuntu 18.04.05, but should work on any system have Perl installed
-* several Perl Modules are required, can refer to the package head in source code, here listed:
+* several Perl Modules are required, can refer to the package head in source code, here listed:<br>
                         Getopt<br>
                         JSON<br>
                         File::Basename<br>